noritada/grib-rs/CONTRIBUTING.md

 To reformat and lint the code, you just need to run these simple commands:

 ```
-cargo +nightly fmt
+cargo +nightly fmt --all
-cargo +nightly clippy
+cargo +nightly clippy --workspace
 ```

 ### Testing

 Testing is very important.
-Please test before committing.
+Please run tests before committing.

-You can run tests using this simple command:
+You can test all packages in the workspace using this simple command:

 ```
-cargo test
+cargo test --workspace
 ```

 Since passing tests needs successful building, the prerequisites for committing are now all fulfilled.